Jane Fonda Fast Facts

 1977-1991 - Owns and operates Laurel Springs Ranch, a performing arts summer camp for children of all socioeconomic backgrounds.

-April 9, 1979 - Wins Academy Award for Best Actress for "Coming Home"
+April 9, 1979 - Wins Academy Award for Best Actress for "Coming Home."

-December 4, 1981 - "On Golden Pond", the only film starring both Henry and Jane Fonda, is released.
+December 4, 1981 - "On Golden Pond," the only film starring both Henry and Jane Fonda, is released.
 She later receives the Academy Award Best Supporting Actress nomination for her role in the movie.

-September 23, 1984 - Wins an Emmy for Outstanding Lead Actress in Limited Series or Special for "The Dollmaker."
+September 23, 1984 - Wins an Emmy for Outstanding Lead Actress in a Limited Series or a Special for "The Dollmaker."

 June 17, 1988 - On ABC's "20/20" Fonda apologizes for her actions in 1972.
 "I would like to say something, not just to the Vietnam veterans in New England, but . . . to men who were in Vietnam, who . . .
 I hurt, or whose pain I caused to be deepened, because of the things that I said or did.
 I . . . feel I owe them an apology."